Sutton Lane Allotment Society

 6) Duties of the Committee

 6.1 The committee will carry out regular Health & Safety inspections of the allotments and buildings and will contact members outlining any areas of concern.
 If required, the member should take remedial action without delay and inform the committee upon completion of their remedial action.
-In the event of a plot holder not complying with health and safety requirements, their membership may be cancelled following investigation and instigation of a Non-compliance Procedure.
-MPD 04.

 Health & Safety on an allotment site is of paramount importance.
 Hazards and risks can be found everywhere - including the plants!